 One weighing is still left with you and number of suspect balls is 3—1 possibly heavier fake or one of the other two possibly lighter fake.

-Final Conclusions from 3rd weighing for Result 3.1.1:
+Final Conclusions from 3rd weighing for Result 3.1.1 of 12 balls puzzle:

 There can only be two possible conclusions,

-1. The pan going up contains the fake lighter ball.
+- The pan going up has the fake lighter ball.

-First is shown in the figure left and the second in figure right as below.
+First is shown in the figure left and the second in figure right.

-You have not finished solving the puzzle yet—you’ll have to analyze the possibilities for the first result 1 of first weighing.
+You have not finished solving the puzzle yet—you’ll have to analyze the possibilities for the Result 1 of first weighing.

-Solving for Result 1 of 12 balls puzzle: Exploring 1st result of 4 + 4 first weigh when left pan with 4 balls went up
+Solution for Result 1 of 12 balls puzzle: Exploring 1st result of 4 + 4 first weighing when left pan with 4 balls went up

 The schematic of Result 1 of first weighing is shown below for convenience.

 1.1.
-Either the left side up-going 4 ball pan contain the fake lighter ball,
+Either the left side up-going 4 ball pan contains the fake lighter ball,

 1.2.
-Or, The right side down-going 4 ball pan contains the fake heavier ball.
+Or, The right side descending 4 ball pan has the fake heavier ball.

-All 8 suspected fake balls are shaded orange with up-going left pan balls marked L and down-coming right pan balls marked R for ease of later reference.
+All 8 suspected fake balls are shaded with up-going left pan balls marked L and descending right pan balls marked R for ease of later reference.

-Analysis and weighing decision for the second weighing for two groups of 4 suspect balls each—a total of 8 suspect balls
+Analysis and weighing decision for the second weighing for two groups of 4 suspect balls each

-For second weighing, without hesitation you would apply the strategy of best way to divide and conquer by dividing 8 into 3 groups,
+For second weighing, without hesitation you will apply the strategy of best way to divide and conquer by dividing 8 balls into 3 groups,

-Divide 8 balls into 3 groups of number strengths as near to each other as possible.
+Divide 8 balls into 3 groups numbering as near to each other as possible.
 The groups will have 3, 3, and 2 balls.

-An immediate question arises, would you simply weigh 3 left pan L balls against 3 right pan R balls?
+An immediate question arises, will you simply weigh 3 left pan L balls against 3 right pan R balls?

 What should you do?